 - a.
 The student may seek review of the decision of the primary hearing if: - i.
 He/she believes the procedure was improper or unfair - ii.
 He/she contests the finding of the faculty member. - iii.
 He/she believes the penalty was too strict considering the offense. - b.
-After holding a primary hearing, the faculty member may bring the case to the Hearing Board if she or he believes a failing grade is too lenient considering the offense. - A student found guilty of more than one violation of the Code may be summoned before the Hearing Board by
+After holding a primary hearing, the faculty member may bring the case to the Hearing Board if she or he believes a failing grade lenient too considering the offense.A student found guilty of more than one violation of the Code be summoned mav before the Hearing Board by the Senior Associate Dean for Pre-Medical Education.
+The Hearing Board may impose an additional penalty for such repeated offenses. - c.
+If the WCM-Q Dean receives a report that a student has committed a violation of academic integrity while attending another academic institution or while enrolled in a WCM-Q-sponsored off- campus

-- the Associate Dean for Pre-Medical Education.
-The Hearing Board may impose an additional penalty for such repeated offenses. - d.
-If the WCM-Q Dean receives a report that a student has committed a violation of academic integrity while attending another academic institution or while enrolled in a Cornell-sponsored offcampus program, she or he may, if she or he feels the situation warrants, summon the student to appear before the Hearing Board.
-The Hearing Board may impose any penalty, including an additional penalty, it feels appropriate for the violation involved. - e.
-The WCM-Q Hearing Board shall hear all cases that come before it de novo.
-While the Hearing Board may recommend an increase in any penalty imposed at the primary hearing, it should consider raising the penalty, if it is the student seeking review, only in the exceptional case. - f.
+- program, she or he may, if she or he feels the situation warrants, summon the student to appear before the Hearing Board.
+The Hearing Board may impose any penalty, including an additional penalty, it feels appropriate for the violation involved. - d.
+The Hearing Board shall hear all cases that come before it de novo.
+While the Hearing Board may recommend an increase in any penalty imposed at the primary hearing, it should consider raising the penalty, if it is the student seeking review, only in the exceptional case. - e.
 The individual seeking review shall notify the chairperson of the Hearing Board within ten working days of the primary hearing.
 An exception to this deadline may be granted at the discretion of the chairperson of the Hearing Board on a showing of good cause.